pyplan/pyplan-docs/docs/user-guide/mcp.md

 Opening the application is required before using:

-- The **Analyst** built-in capability.
+- The built-in AI capabilities for building and interacting with the application.
 - The dynamic tools defined inside the application.

-### 3. Ask the Analyst agent
+### 3. Build and interact with the application using AI

-After an application is open, the MCP server can send natural-language questions to the built-in **Analyst** agent.
-This allows us to explore the application, request calculations, and continue a conversation using the session identifier returned by previous calls.
+After an application is open, Pyplan MCP enables us to work with the application through natural language.
+We can:

-This capability is useful when we want conversational analysis without creating a dedicated dynamic tool.
+- Build and modify the calculation logic of the application.
+- Create and update interfaces (dashboards, forms, visualizations).
+- Explore data, request calculations, and analyze results.
+- Manage files, inputs, and application structure.

+This means that from any compatible AI client we can develop, maintain, and interact with a Pyplan application without leaving the chat environment.

 ### 4. Discover application tools